Smithfield Foods: Founding and early history

 The company traces its history to 1936, when Joseph W. Luter Sr. and his son, Joseph W. Luter Jr., opened the Smithfield Packing Company in Smithfield, Virginia.
+(Note: The name has no direct connection to Smithfield meat market in London; the town of Smithfield in Virginia was named after Captain Arthur Smith.)
 The men were working for the meatpacker P. D. Gwaltney, Jr. & Co. when they set up the company; Joseph W. Luter Sr. was a salesman and Joseph W. Luter Jr. the general manager.
 Financing for the new company came from Peter Pruden of Suffolk and John S. Martin of Richmond.
 In an interview in 2009, Joseph W. Luter III described how the Luters would buy 15 hog carcasses a day, cut them up, box them, and sell them to small stores in Newport News and Norfolk.
 They built the Smithfield Packing Company plant in 1946 on Highway 10.
 By 1959 they had a workforce of 650.

 Joseph W. Luter Jr. served as Smithfield's chief executive officer (CEO) until his death in 1962.
 He owned 42 percent of the company when he died.
 His son, Joseph W. Luter III, was at Wake Forest University at the time and joined Smithfield that year.
 Working in sales, he borrowed enough to buy a further eight-and-a-half percent of the shares, and in 1966 he became chairman and CEO.
 He told Virginia Living that the company was killing around 3,000 hogs a day when he took over, and 5,000 by the time he left in January 1970, while the number of employees rose from 800 to 1,400.
 In July 1969 he sold Smithfield to Liberty Equities for $20 million; they asked him to stay on, but in January 1970 they fired him.
 From then until 1975 he developed a ski resort, Bryce Mountain, in Virginia.

 At the recommendation of its banks, Smithfield re-hired Joseph W. Luter III as CEO in April 1975 when it found itself in financial difficulties.
 At the time, according to Luter, the company had a net worth of under $1 million, debt of $17 million, and losses of $2 million a year.
 He said it even lost money in December 1974—holiday-ham season—which was "like Budweiser losing money in July".
 Luter's restructuring of the company is credited with its improved performance.
 He remained as CEO until 2006 and as chairman until the company was sold to WH Group in 2013.
 His son, Joseph W. Luter IV, became an executive vice-president of Smithfield Foods in 2008 and president of the Smithfield Packing Company, by then the parent company's largest subsidiary.
 He resigned in October 2013.
 At that point his stock was valued at $21.1 million and Joseph W. Luter III's at $30 million.